dustin-weber-REISys/artemis/gitops/docs/runbooks/broker-reconciliation-debugging.md

 Check the workload Application and the operator Application together.
 The operator Application must be current before a synced broker CR can produce a StatefulSet.
 Run the Git commands from the root of the authorized work-computer checkout.
-A branch name such as `main` is not sufficient
-evidence: record the local and remote commit IDs and compare them with each Application's reconciled commit.
+Revision IDs establish whether Argo has reconciled that deployment repository; do not compare them with an offline source repository from which files were copied.
+Directly inspect and render the work-computer files when the repositories have independent history.

 ```sh
 git rev-parse HEAD origin/main